Concordia Preparatory School (Maryland)

 Concordia Preparatory School (CPS) is a co-educational parochial secondary school serving grades 6-12.
 Originally known as Baltimore Lutheran School, the school is located in Towson, Maryland, United States.
 CPS is operated by the Baltimore Lutheran High School Association, Inc., an association of Lutheran churches in the Baltimore area.

 Religious background

 Concordia Preparatory School is affiliated with the Lutheran Church–Missouri Synod (LCMS).
 A majority of the faculty and staff are members of the LCMS.
 Chapel and religion classes are taught from a Lutheran Christian point of view.
 However, Concordia Prep accepts students from a wide variety of Christian faith backgrounds.

 History

 Land for the school's campus was purchased in 1951, and the school opened in 1965 as Baltimore Lutheran School.
 In 2014, the name was changed to Concordia Preparatory School as part of an effort to increase its visibility and enrollment.

+In 2022, a federal district judge ruled in Buettner-Hartsoe v.
+Concordia Preparatory School that although the school is a 501(c)(3) nonprofit charitable organization and exempt from federal and state taxes, it is a recipient of federal funds and thus subject to Title IX regulations.
+The ruling, if affirmed by higher courts, would have had major impacts on most U.S. independent schools, but the Court of Appeals for the Fourth Circuit overturned it in 2024.

 Curriculum

 Concordia Preparatory School offers a Christian college preparatory curriculum.